-The Compensation Committee also makes awards of incentive and non-qualified stock options under the Company's 1997 Long-Term Incentive Stock Plan.
-Such awards are designed to assist in the retention of key executives and management personnel and to create an incentive to create shareholder value over a sustained period of time.
+The Company's long-term incentive plan has consisted of awards of incentive and non-qualified stock options designed to promote the identity of long-term interests between the Company's executives and its shareholders and to assist in the retention of key executives and management personnel.
+Such stock option compensation is designed to provide an incentive to create shareholder value over a sustained period of time.
 The Company believes that stock options are a valuable tool in compensating and retaining employees.